-A majority of Australians have a wish to die at home, but there are some important things to note in this situation.
-You will need to be in contact with your person’s doctor, as once the death occurs, the doctor will need to visit the home to issue an Attending Practitioners Medical Certificate Cause of Death form in order for your person to be transferred into the care of the funeral director.
-If it is going to be a cremation, then you will need to instruct the doctor to issue an Attending Practitioner’s Cremation Certificate as well.
+You will need to be in contact with your loved one’s doctor, as once the death occurs, the doctor will need to visit the home to issue an Attending Practitioners Medical Certificate Cause of Death form.
+That form then allows your loved one to be transferred into the care of the funeral director.

-When the death occurs, you have time, so nothing needs to be rushed.
-Spend time with your person, and when you are ready, call the doctor.
-Once the doctor has been and issued the forms, call us and we will come and transfer your person into our care.
+Once the doctor has visited and issued the forms, call us and we will come and transfer your person into our care.

-If your person dies unexpectedly or through self harm, then you will need to call 000, as the case will automatically go to the Coroner’s, and the Police will need to come and take statements.
-Once your person arrives at the Coroner’s, the case can take up to 2 weeks, depending on how busy they are, or if the case is a complex investigation.
-The Coroner will inform you once the investigation is complete, at which stage you call us and we will transfer your person into our care.
+This can obviously be very traumatic for friends and family.
+The first thing to do if a loved one dies unexpectedly or through self harm is to call 000, as the case will automatically go to the Coroner’s, and the Police will need to come and take statements.
+Once your person arrives at the Coroner’s, the case can be days, to weeks, depending on how busy they are, or if the case is a complex investigation.
+The Coroner will inform Picaluna once the investigation is complete, at which stage we will transfer your person into our care.

-If your person dies in a nursing home, the staff will notify you of the death and ask if you have nominated a particular funeral director to conduct the funeral.
-Most nursing homes don’t have the facilities to keep your person for a long time, so require the funeral director to transfer your person into their care; typically within several hours of the death.
+If your loved one dies in a nursing home, the staff will notify you of the death and ask if there’s a particular funeral director that has been chosen to conduct the funeral.
+Unfortunately, most nursing homes don’t have the specialised facilities to keep your person for a long time, so they’d like the funeral director to transfer your person into their care as soon as possible (preferably within several hours of the death).

-It is advantageous to research and select a funeral director when your person is first admitted to a nursing home, letting the nursing home know of your choice.
-This makes the process less stressful when the time comes.
+Although difficult to contemplate at the time, one good option is to start thinking about a funeral director when your person is first admitted to a nursing home, and then let the nursing home know of your choice.
+Many people find that it makes the process much less stressful when the time comes.

-There are so many options available to you when making end of life plans, it can be confusing.
-Our experienced directors would be happy to discuss the different choices available to you.
-We can also inform you of Advance Care Directives, Pre-paid Funerals and Funeral Bonds.
+There are a large number of options available to you when you sit down to make an end of life plan – we understand that it can be quite confusing.
+Our experienced directors at Picaluna are very happy to take the time to discuss with you the different choices available.
+We can also talk to you about things like Advance Care Directives, Pre-paid Funerals and Funeral Bonds.

-There are legal guidelines that have to be followed by the crematorium, independent or otherwise.
-There is only one body at a time allowed into the single-body cremator.
-All the ashes are required to be cleaned from the cremator after every cremation.
-A name plaque that is generally created at the mortuary, travels with your person’s body through every step of the cremation process.
+You can be absolutely certain that it is their ashes.
+There are strict legal guidelines that have to be followed by the crematorium, independent or otherwise.
+Those guidelines include allowing only one body at a time into the single-body cremator.
+All the ashes are then required to be cleaned from the cremator after every cremation.
+A name plaque that is generally created at the mortuary travels with your loved one’s body through every step of the cremation process.